-- 1. As soon as a student feels that the student has been subjected to sex discrimination other than sexual harassment, as defined under Title IX (including, without limitation, sexual harassment under Connecticut law), the student or the student's parent/legal guardian should make a written complaint to the Title IX Coordinator or to the building principal, or his/her designee.
-The student will be provided a copy of the Board's policy and Administrative Regulations and made aware of the student's rights under this Policy and Administrative Regulations.
+1. As soon as an employee feels that he or she has been subjected to sex discrimination other than sexual harassment, he/she should make a written complaint to the Title IX Coordinator or to the building principal, or his/her designee.
+The employee will be provided a copy of the Board's policy and Administrative Regulations and made aware of his or her rights.
 Preferably, complaints should be filed within ten (10) school days of the alleged occurrence.
-Timely reporting of complaints facilitates the investigation and resolution of such complaints. - 2.
-The complaint should state the: - i.
+Timely reporting of complaints facilitates the investigation and resolution of such complaints.

+2. The complaint should state the:

+- i.
 Name of the complainant; - ii.
 Date of the complaint; - iii.
 Date(s) of the alleged discrimination; - iv.
 Name(s) of the discriminator(s); - v.
 Location where such discrimination occurred; - vi.
 Names of any witness(es) to the discrimination; - vii.
-Detailed statement of the circumstances constituting the alleged discrimination; and - viii.
-Remedy requested. - 3.
-Any student who makes an oral complaint of sex discrimination to any of the above-mentioned personnel will be provided a copy of these Administrative Regulations and will be requested to make a written complaint pursuant to the above procedure.
-In appropriate circumstances, such as due to the age of the student making the complaint, a parent or school administrator may be permitted to fill out the form on the student's behalf. - 4.
-All complaints are to be forwarded immediately to the building principal or designee unless that individual is the subject of the complaint, in which case the complaint should be forwarded directly to the Superintendent of Schools or designee.
+DETAILED STATEMENT OF THE CIRCUMSTANCES CONSTITUTING THE ALLEGED DISCRIMINATION; AND - viii.
+REMEDY REQUESTED. - 3.
+Any employee who makes an oral complaint of sex discrimination to any of the above-mentioned personnel will be provided a copy of these Administrative Regulations and will be requested to make a written complaint pursuant to the above procedure. - 4.
+All complaints are to be forwarded immediately to the building principal or designee unless that individual is the subject of the complaint, in which case the complaint should be forwarded directly to the Superintendent of Schools or his/her designee.
 In addition, a copy of any complaint filed under this policy shall be forwarded to the Title IX Coordinator.
 If the complaint being filed is against the Title IX Coordinator, the complaint should be filed with the Superintendent.
 If the complaint being filed is against the Superintendent, the complaint should be filed with the Board Chair, who will then retain an independent investigator to investigate the matter. - 5.
-The Title IX Coordinator or designee shall investigate all complaints of sex discrimination against a student, regardless of whether the conduct occurred on or off-school grounds.
+The Title IX Coordinator or designee shall investigate all complaints of sexual discrimination against an employee, regardless of whether the conduct occurred on or off-school grounds.
 Complaints will be investigated promptly within the timeframes identified below.
 Timeframes may be extended as needed given the complexity of the investigation, availability of individuals with relevant information, and other extenuating circumstances.
 The investigation shall be conducted discreetly, maintaining confidentiality insofar as possible while still conducting an effective and thorough investigation.